xorel/addon-pyone/README.rst

       }
     }, 1)

+PyXB creates members from most returned parameters, however, some elements in the XSD are marked as anyType and PyXB cannot generate members automatically, TEMPLATE and USER_TEMPLATE are the common ones.
 When reading structured parameters such as TEMPLATE you can use the utility function one2dict that will transform it as an easier to handle python dictionary